Topological 8d $\mathcal{N}=1$ Gauge Theory: Novel Floer Homologies, and $A_\infty$-categories of Six, Five, and Four-Manifolds: Introduction, Summary and Acknowledgements

 In this paper, we continue the program initiated in~\cite{er-2023-topol-n}, and aim to physically derive these mathematically conjectured Floer homologies, amongst other things.
 To this end, we will study, on various decomposable eight-manifolds with Spin$(7)$ holonomy in different topological limits, the aforementioned 8d $\mathcal{N} = 1$ topologically-twisted gauge theory whose BPS equation is the Spin$(7)$ instanton equation.
 As an offshoot, we would also be able to derive a web of mathematically-novel relations amongst these Floer homologies, their Atiyah-Floer dualities, and more.

-The computational techniques we employ are mainly those of standard Kaluza-Klein reduction; generalizations of the topological reduction pioneered in~\cite{bershadsky-1995-topol-reduc}; recasting gauge theories as supersymmetric quantum mechanics as pioneered in~\cite{blau-1993-topol-gauge}; the physical realization of Floer homology groups via supersymmetric quantum mechanics in infinite-dimensional space as elucidated in~\cite{ong-2023-vafa-witten-theor}; and the physical realization of Fukaya-Seidel type $A_{\infty}$-categories via a soliton string theory in infinite-dimensional space as elucidated in~\cite{er-2023-topol-n}.
+The computational techniques we employ are mainly those of standard Kaluza-Klein reduction; generalizations of the topological reduction pioneered in~\cite{bershadsky-1995-topol-reduc}; recasting gauge theories as supersymmetric quantum mechanics (SQM) as pioneered in~\cite{blau-1993-topol-gauge}; the physical realization of Floer homology groups via SQM in infinite-dimensional space as elucidated in~\cite{ong-2023-vafa-witten-theor}; and the physical realization of Fukaya-Seidel type $A_{\infty}$-categories via a soliton string theory in infinite-dimensional space as elucidated in~\cite{er-2023-topol-n}.

 Let us now give a brief plan and summary of the paper.

 \subtitle{A Brief Plan and Summary of the Paper}

 In \autoref{sec:8d theory}, we discuss general aspects of a topologically-twisted 8d $\mathcal{N}=1$ theory on an eight-manifold with Spin$(7)$ holonomy (a Spin$(7)$-manifold) with a ``trivial twist'', where the gauge group $G$ is taken to be a real, simple, compact Lie group.